glyfish/glyfish.github.io/_drafts/discrete_cross_correlation_theorem.md

 {% endkatex %}

 where {% katex %}\mu_{f}{% endkatex %} and {% katex %}\sigma_{f}{% endkatex %} are the time series mean and
 standard deviation respectively.
-Below a Python implementation of the autocorrelation coefficient is given.
+Below a Python implementation calculating the autocorrelation coefficient is given.

 ```python
 def autocorrelate(x):